verySmolBrain/random-penguin-facts/README.md

 # Depends on which modules you require
 ./init-repository -f --module-subset=qtbase,qtdeclarative,qtwebsockets

+cd ..

 mkdir qt6-build
 cd qt6-build

+# If you don't have an existing native build run this without -qt-host-path and -platform then repeat again with them.
+# Make sure to clean qt6-build folder if you're building multiple times.

 # Add -feature-thread to enable pthreads and web worker
 ../qt6/./configure -qt-host-path /path/to/existing/native/build -platform wasm-emscripten -prefix /path/to/installation